markpking2/node-express-rds/readme.md

 # Deploying a Node.js Express API onto AWS Elastic Beanstalk with RDS

 In this guide I am going to show you how to create a simple API with a database using Node.js and Express.
-It will use SQLite for development, and PostgeSQL and RDS and will be deployed to AWS Elastic Beanstalk.
+It will use SQLite for development, and PostgreSQL  for production with RDS (Amazon Relational Database Service ) on AWS Elastic Beanstalk.

-Here is the finished [GitHub repository.](https://github.com/markpkng/node-express-rds/).

 Everything we will be doing in this guide is covered under the AWS free tier.